 A cover letter, on the other hand, is where you would write information about yourself, your experience, your career goals, and why you would like to be considered for the role you’re applying for.

 Typically, a cover letter is more personal than a CV.
 With an English teacher cover letter, you can personalize it and tailor it to the specific job that you are hoping to secure.

 Additionally, most vacancies will require a CV but not necessarily a cover letter.
-Because of this, a cover letter compliments the CV, but is not often done because it isn’t essential.
+Because of this, a cover letter compliments the CV but is not often done because it isn’t essential.
 By writing an English teacher cover letter regardless of whether it is required or not, you will demonstrate to potential employers not only that you are proactive but you’ll also add a personal touch to your application.

 The Importance of a Great TEFL CV & TEFL Cover Letter

 The importance of a great TEFL cover letter and TEFL CV should not be understated.
-This is especially the case since you’re highly unlikely to be interviewing in-person.
-Who’s going to get a 10 hour flight just to interview and potentially be turned down?
+This is especially the case since you’re highly unlikely to be interviewing in person.
+Who’s going to get a 10-hour flight just to interview and potentially be turned down?
 Not me (hopefully not you, either).

 While English is in high demand, English teachers are also rife in the industry.
 Companies and schools will receive many applicants for their vacancies.
-Because of this, you need to make sure that your TEFL CV and TEFL cover letter distinguishes you from the crowd.
+Because of this, you need to make sure that your TEFL CV and TEFL cover letter distinguish you from the crowd.